ThisLittleWorld/ThisLittleWorld.github.io/pages/critics/oliphant.hamlet.md

 before him into the land
 of retribution.
-So far as our theory goes, the last act is in fact th return of the poet to his real theme.
+So far as our theory goes, the last act is in fact the return of the poet to his real theme.
 His hero has been wrecked through- out by treachery.
 The higher be- trayals